Code-Inside/Blog/_posts/2015-05-19-microsoft-web-camp-aspnetnow-and-aspnet5.md

 ---
 {% include JB/setup %}

-I did two sessions about the current ASP.NET Stack and the upcoming ASP.NET 5 at the [Microsoft Web Camp in Zurich](https://msdn.microsoft.com/de-ch/aa570302.aspx?EventID=5ea79d5a-507f-427b-a101-5810ce8dea21) today.
+I did two sessions today about the current ASP.NET Stack and the upcoming ASP.NET 5 at the [Microsoft Web Camp in Zurich](https://msdn.microsoft.com/de-ch/aa570302.aspx?EventID=5ea79d5a-507f-427b-a101-5810ce8dea21).
 The talk was in German and so are most of the slides, but for the record I will link the slides and the code.

 ## State of the Art Web Development mit ASP.NET